bitcrowd/carbonite/README.md

 - As the `changes` table is associated to the `transactions` table via a non-nullable foreign key constraint, the entry in the `transactions` table _must be created before any `changes`_.
 Attempting to modify a versioned table without prior insertion into the `transactions` table will result in an error.
 The `transactions` table carries transactional metadata which can be set by the developer on creation.

 Consequently, much of Carbonite's logic lives in database functions and triggers.
 To get started, we need to create a migration using Ecto.

+---

+ℹ️ **Trigger vs. Write-Ahead-Log**

+Existing solutions for CDC on top of a PostgreSQL database (e.g., [Debezium](https://debezium.io/)) often tail the ["Write-Ahead-Log"](https://www.postgresql.org/docs/13/wal-intro.html) instead of using database logic & triggers to create change records.
+While this is likely more performant than using triggers, it makes it difficult to correlate changes on a transaction level as Carbonite does, and has different consistency guarantees.
+Carbonite makes this trade-off in favour of simplicity and universality.
+You should be able to run Carbonite's migrations on any hosted PostgreSQL instance without the need to tweak its configuration or install custom extensions before.

 ## Installing the schema & triggers